emboss/service-b/README.md

-# Service B - Spring Boot with Semantic Release
+# Service B - Spring Boot with Semantic Release & Maven

-A minimalistic Spring Boot demo application that demonstrates automated semantic versioning using semantic-release.
+A minimalistic Spring Boot demo application that demonstrates automated semantic versioning using semantic-release with a Maven-based project.

 ## Overview